Family Law

 Lawyers advise that the majority of the aforementioned legal issues, with the exception of child support, are regulated by Australia’s Family Law Act.
 This Act is a piece of federal legislation, which is enforceable in all states and territories of Australia.
 The Family Court of Australia and the Federal Magistrates Court exercise subject-matter jurisdiction under the Family Law Act.
 However, it needs to be mentioned that Western Australia has established its own Family Court, irrespective of the fact that the state also applies federal law to regulate the aforementioned legal issues.
 On the other hand, the issue of child support is regulated through child support schemes.

-According to Family Law Assist, divorce is the first and foremost legal issue encountered in the framework of Australia’s family law.
+Divorce is the first and foremost legal issue encountered in the framework of Australia’s family law.
 It is extremely interesting to note that Australia has enacted a no-fault divorce legal regime.
 This implies that fault/guilt of either of the spouses is not taken into consideration by the court when deciding a case of divorce.
 The Family Law Act of Australia makes it crystal clear that the only ground for divorce, also defined as the dissolution of a marriage, can be a situation when the marriage ‘has broken down irretrievably’.
 The question is how to prove the irretrievably of breaking down of a marriage.
 The answer is that the irretrievable breaking down of a marriage can be established by virtue of the fact that the parties have separated and lived apart for at least one year.
 As soon as the aforesaid ground is established, the court will grant divorce.
 The major legal point in this area is that the court may decide not to grant divorce if it is not satisfied that necessary arrangements have been made by the parents in respect to their children.

 (more…)